 The Standing Senate Committee on National Security and Defence has the mandate to examine legislation and study issues related to national defence, security and veterans affairs.

-While the Standing Senate Committee on National Security and Defence has been in existence for ten years, the idea of studying military and defence issues in the Senate began even earlier.
+While the Standing Senate Committee on National Security and Defence has been in existence for almost fifteen years, the idea of studying military and defence issues in the Senate began even earlier.
 Starting in the early 1980’s, a variety of special committees and subcommittees were established for limited periods of time to study particular issues and prepare reports related to this area of study.

 In 1982, the Senate Subcommittee on National Defence tabled a report that called for troops stationed in Europe to carry out major exercises at home and abroad with NATO allies.
 The following year, the subcommittee focused on maritime defence issues.

 After some terrorist incidents in Canada, two special committees were convened in 1987 and 1989.
-Some fifteen years later, the Senate Special Committee on Security and Intelligence was set up to examine the progress made in combating terrorism.
+A decade later, the Senate Special Committee on Security and Intelligence was set up to examine the progress made in combating terrorism.

 Through its work related to its first mandate, the committee concluded that there was an urgent need for a national security policy, which became the basis for its next order of reference: to “[e]xamine and report on the need for a national security policy for Canada” (April 16, 2002).